NetworkRADIUS/automatic-eap/README.md

 root@automatic-eap-client:~#
 ```

-Once without errors, you should be able to authenticate with "eapol_test" using the generated _/tmp/automatic-eap/eapol_ttls-pap.conf_ config settings.
+Once this has run, you should be able to authenticate with the
+`eapol_test` program, using the generated
+_/tmp/automatic-eap/eapol_ttls-pap.conf_ config settings.

 Sample of generated eapol_ttls-pap.conf